orivann/aquapump-app/README.md

 - Frontend available at http://localhost:5173
 - Backend available at http://localhost:8000
 - Containers expose health checks so `docker compose ps` reflects readiness once the services finish booting.
+- Leave `VITE_REACT_APP_API_BASE` set to `/api` for Docker Compose so the frontend proxies API calls through Nginx; using a full URL here will be ignored and logged as a warning.

 ### Manual setup